KPackratt2k/S-ENC-YUV/README.md

 # S-ENC-YUV
-A YPbPr mod kit for the first generation SNES and Super Famicom consoles utilizing the BA6594F and S-ENC video encoder chips.
+A YPbPr mod kit for the first generation SNES and Super Famicom consoles utilizing the BA6592F and S-ENC (a.k.a.
+BA6594F) video encoder chips.

 **IMPORTANT:** This mod is compatible with early SNES and Super Famicom console revisions (serial number beginning with UN22 or less) only.
 Later SNES and Super Famicom consoles which utilize the S-RGB encoder lack the Pb and Pr outputs necessary for this mod, therefore this mod will not work on later consoles.

+Compatible revisions:
+- SHVC-CPU-01
+- SNS-CPU-GPM-01
+- SNS-CPU-GPM-02
+- SNSP-CPU-01
+- SNSP-CPU-02

 The SNES (or Super Famicom in Japan) outputs at a 15KHz 240p resolution, which most modern HDTVs will not accept over Component YPbPr (even if it can accept it over Composite).
 Please refer to [this webpage](https://www.hdretrovision.com/240p) for a list of TVs that have been tested as well as instructions on how to determine if your set can accept a 240p input in the event you can't find your TV in the compatibility list.
 If your TV cannot accept 240p over Component, then you must use a dedicated video scaler (e.g. RetroTink 2X, RetroTink 5X, OSSC, Framemeister, or GBS Control) to upscale the 240p signal.
 Users of CRT SDTVs, PVMs, or BVMs may disregard this message.